clementapa/clementapa/README.md

 - Polytech Sorbonne (2016 - 2021)

 ### 🎓 Diploma :
-- Master's Degree in Mathematics, Computer Vision and Machine Learning (MVA) (2022 expected)
+- Master's Degree in Mathematics, Computer Vision and Machine Learning (MVA) (2022)
 - Engineer's Degree in Applied Mathematics and Computer Science (2021)

 ### ✨ Area Of Interest :